FuelRats/pipsqueak3/CONTRIBUTING.md

 Your PR should have sensible commits and messages.
 Please see the **Naming & Commenting Standards** section below.

-New features are required to contain tests sufficient for newly added code to be evaluated without reducing coverage.
+New features are required to contain tests sufficient for newly added code to be provable.

 After branching, you should immediately use `git push -u origin feature/my-awesome-feature` to make that the default upstream ref.